the majestic Denali National Park

 Pro Tips on Photographing Alaska

-Alaska is a nature photographer’s dream.
-It’s got it all—expansive landscapes, impressive wildlife and a sense of wilderness unlike virtually anywhere else on Earth.
 With all this variety, there are many ways you can see and photograph Alaska up close and personal.
-Whether it’s a specific bear and wildlife photo adventure, or something more marine-focused like a boat-based expedition, or the ultimate experience that combines it all, your time photographing Alaska will be treasured.
-To help, I’ve compiled a list of pro tips that will enable you to get the best (and most) photos no matter where you’re going in the grandest of states.
+Whether it’s a specific bear and wildlife photo adventure, an immersive camping experience in prime brown bear habitat, something more marine-focused like a boat-based expedition, or the ultimate Alaska experience that combines it all, your time photographing The Last Frontier will be treasured.

 Think Versatility for Lens Selection

 It’s tempting to think big when picking out your camera lenses for an Alaska photo adventure.
-While the big primes like 400mm, 500mm and even 600mm prime lenses have their place and will no doubt provide sensational photos, you may be missing out on some of the best wildlife photography by prioritizing a maximum telephoto lens.
+While the big primes like 400mm, 500mm and even 600mm lenses have their place and will no doubt provide sensational photos, you may be missing out on some of the best wildlife photography by prioritizing a maximum telephoto lens.

 As an example, had I not had the 70mm capability on my camera at the time, I may have missed this unique photo of bears at Brooks Falls, with a rapidly disappearing rainbow overhead.